mouhong/Taro/readme.md

 ### 4. Add domain events

-Domain events should inherit from Taro.DomainEvent, like this:
+Domain events should inherit from `Taro.DomainEvent`, like this:

 ```csharp
 public class OrderDelivered : Taro.DomainEvent